webforj/webforj-documentation/docs/architecture/architecture.md

 ---
-sidebar_position: 4
+sidebar_position: 2
-displayed_sidebar: documentationSidebar
+title: Client/Server Interaction
 ---

-# Architecture

 The following section discussed various performance qualities and best practices for the DWCJ, as well as implementation details for the framework.